scinode/node-graph/docs/source/yaml.rst

 .. code-block:: yaml

   name: test_yaml
-  description: 'This is a test to run SciNode using yaml file.'
+  description: 'This is a test to build a workflow using yaml file.'
   meta:
     version: node_graph@0.1.0
     platform: node_graph